brenobaptista/blog/src/posts/creating-virtual-machines-using-qemu-kvm.md

 date: '2021-03-06'
 ---

-**What is QEMU?** <dfn>QEMU</dfn> is a free and open-source machine emulator that can perform hardware virtualization.
+**What is QEMU?** <dfn><abbr title="Quick EMUlator">QEMU</abbr></dfn> is a free and open-source machine emulator that can perform hardware virtualization.
 It is a lot faster than VMWare or Virtualbox because it is a KVM-based virtualization platform.

 **What is KVM?** <dfn><abbr title="Kernel-based Virtual Machine">KVM</abbr></dfn> is a virtualization module in the Linux kernel.